-Table 16: State Tax Credits This table identifies which states offered a state tax credit in 2017 and whether or not the state credit must be used in conjunction with the federal Housing Credit.
-143 Table 17: Preservation This table reports the number of properties and units that received Housing Credits in 2017 that otherwise would have been in danger of losing their affordability, both for 9 percent Credits and tax-exempt bond properties.
-145 Table 18: HERA and ARRA Implementation This table provides details on the use of the state-designated 30 percent basis boost in 2017, including factors considered when awarding the boost.
+Table 13: Set-Asides This table describes Housing Credit set-asides established by each agency in 2019 and the percent of Housing Credits allocated to lease purchase properties.
+135 Table 14: Extended Low-Income Use Restrictions For all units allocated Housing Credits in 2019, this table describes the percent requiring low-income use restrictions in excess of the 30 years mandated by the Housing Credit program.
+137 Table 15: Compliance Monitoring This table indicates whether Housing Credit use restrictions are monitored by each agency in-house or by contract, and also identifies frequency of site visits.
+139 Table 16: Fee Structure This table describes the fee structure established by each agency for Housing Credit properties in place in 2019, including all fees from the application stage through compliance monitoring review.
+141 Table 17: State Tax Credits This table identifies which states offered a state tax credit in 2019 and whether or not the state credit must be used in conjunction with the federal Housing Credit.
+148 Table 18: Preservation This table reports the number of properties and units that received Housing Credits in 2019 that otherwise would have been in danger of losing their affordability, both for 9 percent Credits and tax-exempt bond properties.
+150 Table 19: HERA and ARRA Implementation This table provides details on the use of the state-designated 30 percent basis boost in 2019, including factors considered when awarding the boost.
 It also reports whether asset management responsibility for ARRA-assisted developments is handled in-house or by contract.
-147 Table 19: Housing Credit Authority and Units in Rental Assistance Demonstration (RAD) Program Properties 150 correspond to those allocations.

-This table denotes both 9 percent and 4 percent Credit allocations states made to RAD projects in 2017 for the preservation and recapitalization of public housing and other HUD legacy programs.
-The table also provides the units numbers that
+152 Table 20: Housing Credit Authority and Units in Rental Assistance Demonstration (RAD) Program Properties This table denotes both 9 percent and 4 percent Credit allocations states made to RAD projects in 2019 for the preservation and recapitalization of public housing and other HUD legacy programs.
+The table also provides the unit numbers that 155 correspond to those allocations.